-On paper, Stitch synchronizes with different sales channels every ten minutes.
+On paper, this inventory tracking software synchronizes with different sales channels every ten minutes.
 Still, some Stitch users have experienced lags or slow sync times, which could eventually lead to overselling.

 Stitch offers email, phone, and live chat support.
 There are three different support options you can choose from – Silver, Gold, and Platinum.

 Overall, the company’s customer support is admirable.
 The reps are friendly and helpful.
 And judging by other Stitch users’ reviews, the support service really is excellent.